An interesting reality is taking shape these days in the retail world.

 It’s new and landlords obviously want to see that included if it does come out of their mall, but each POS (Point of Sale) system from a retail perspective and the way they’re set up doesn’t always allow it.
 Sometimes it does.
 It really depends on how the specific retailer systems and their distribution are set up.
 Some don’t distribute from stores.
 Some do distribute from their stores.
+Said Freedman.

 “There’s definitely no consistency across the board in how it’s done or can be done and it’s new and everyone’s learning and it’s not going to be consistent – the change.”

 But if anything, e-commerce still does drive traffic to stores, he says, and once customers are in stores there is potential for further sales.
-That has the potential to drive up the store volume and drive up the the sales per square foot number.
+That has the potential to drive up the store volume and drive up the sales per square foot number.

 And everyone’s winning in the end.
+Said Freedman.

 “The impact of e-commerce is new and it’s not consistent because some retailers don’t ship from stores.
-They’ll ship from a distribution centre.
+They’ll ship from a distribution center.
 So it’s not a metric that can be measured with consistency across the board.
 It’s going to change and logistics change as well for retailers and more and more retailers are going to third party logistics because of efficiencies.”

 Freedman, like many retail experts, believes the e-commerce side of the retail industry will continue to grow as a trend.